Flying During Pregnancy

 Please send the completed SAF/MEDIF form to the Medical Services of our sister company SWISS (medicalservices@swiss.com) in charge of health-related matters.
 Please also feel free to contact us at medicalservices@flyedelweiss.com should you have any questions or require further clarifying information.

-Colds and Pressure Equalisation
+Colds and pressure equalisation

 As a rule, flying with a cold should not cause any problems.
 The pressure in our aircraft corresponds to the pressure at an altitude of 2000 m above sea level, meaning that, under normal circumstances, you will hardly notice the difference.
 If you are suffering from a runny nose and blocked sinuses, we recommend you try the ”Valsalva maneouvre” at home, to see if you can equalise the pressure: close your mouth, gently pinch your nostrils together using your hands and slowly press a small amount of air into the back of your throat.
 If, when doing so, you can feel pressure in both inner ears, your body is balancing the pressure and flying should not cause any further problems.
 By contrast, if you do not feel any pressure, or if you only feel it in one ear, you are advised to consult a doctor.
 In the latter case, it is possible that the change in pressure during descent will damage your ear.